 After the Automatic Full Disk Encryption (FDE) feature is enabled, credentials are not required to boot the workstation until it has been activated.
 During activation, the first user with a Pro license on the workstation will be prompted to choose a password to boot the system.
 At which point, the FDE username, recovery information and FDE admin credentials are visible.

-Automatic FDE is designed to ensure a workstation is encrypted prior to user activation, for example, when a system administrator prepares laptops before distributing to end users or if an end user is currently unknown.
+Automatic FDE is designed to ensure a workstation is encrypted before user activation, for example, when a system administrator prepares laptops before distributing to end users or if an end user is currently unknown.

 Although you can use FDE in this manner, we strongly recommend you activate a Pro license as soon as possible to ensure the workstation is fully secure.
 Automatic FDE is not a replacement for starting FDE from the server as shown in Starting Full Disk Encryption using the ESET Endpoint Encryption Server (managed).